 Stakeholders

-Our Stakeholders are organizations who rely on our payments systems but don’t participate directly.
+Our stakeholders are organizations who rely on our payment systems but don’t participate directly.
 We consult and collaborate with these groups through our Stakeholder Advisory Council (SAC).
-It includes representatives of consumer groups, retailers, corporations, governments, and payments industry service providers.
+It includes representatives of consumer groups, retailers, corporations, governments and payment industry service providers.
 SAC provides advice and counsel to our Board of Directors and staff, and helps us make informed decisions regarding the challenges and opportunities for payment users and providers.

 Stakeholder Advisory Council

-SAC members contribute input on proposed initiatives, including bylaws, policy statements and rules that affect third parties.
-They also identify issues that might concern payments system users and service providers, and suggest how they could be addressed.
+SAC members contribute input on proposed initiatives, including by-laws, policy statements and rules that affect third parties.
+They also identify issues that might concern payment system users and service providers, and suggest how they could be addressed.
 In addition, SAC representatives have the opportunity to serve on other Payments Canada committees.

 • Finance Canada, Nicolas Marion (observer)